Eyevinn/player-analytics-specification/specification/index.md

 #### playing

-Sent when playback start/resumes, when the playhead starts to move.
+Sent when playback starts or resumes, when the playhead starts to move.

 ```jsonc
 {